How do you see our Parish?

 & Stephen Junior School, the Year 6 children can apply and be interviewed

-and the Parish Youth Co-ordinator to present assemblies to the rest of the
+the Parish Youth Co-ordinator to present assemblies to the rest of the school.

-school.
 Recently the Chaplaincy teams met to share their experiences.
-At
+At all times

-all times of the year children are encouraged to really participate but most
+of the year children are encouraged to really participate but most notably

-notably at Christmas and Easter.
-The Crib Service on Christmas Eve has become
+at Christmas and Easter.
+The Crib Service on Christmas Eve has become increasingly

-increasingly popular as everyone is reminded of the real meaning of Christmas.
+popular as everyone is reminded of the real meaning of Christmas.
+At this

-At this service the travelling crib completes its journey having been hosted
+service the travelling crib completes its journey having been hosted by families

-by families around the Parish.
-The Stations of the Cross service sees increasing
+around the Parish.
+The Stations of the Cross service sees increasing numbers

-numbers of children keen to carry the cross and be part of Jesus’ journey
+of children keen to carry the cross and be part of Jesus’ journey to Calvary.

-recently redesigned website.
-A lot of time and energy have gone into making
+our recently redesigned website.
+A lot of time and energy have gone into

-this site accessible and informative both for the youth of our parish and
+making this site accessible and informative both for the youth of our parish

-their parents.
+and their parents.
 It is a great resource for information and diary events.
-The

-Parish is truly blessed in having Frs.
-Charles, Tom, Jimmy and Deacon Steve
+The Parish is truly blessed in having Frs.
+Charles, Tom, Jimmy and Deacon

 of children in the Parish is testament to them and to the parents who are